 “Salvini will be the troublemaker, not Meloni,″ he said.
 “It is not Meloni calling for the end of sanctions against Russia.
 It is Salvini.
 It is not Meloni calling for more debt or more deficit.
 It is Salvini.”

 But recent incidents have fed worries about Brothers of Italy.

 A Brothers of Italy candidate in Sicily was suspended by his party after he posted phrases on social media showing appreciation for Hitler.
 Separately, a brother of one of Meloni’s co-founders was spotted giving what appeared to be the fascist salute at a funeral for a relative.
-The brother denied that was what he was doing.
+The brother denied that.

 For years, the right wing has crusaded against unbridled immigration, after hundreds of thousands of migrants reached Italy’s shores aboard smugglers’ boats or vessels that rescued them in the Mediterranean Sea.
 Both Meloni and Salvini have thundered against what they see as an invasion of foreigners not sharing what they call Italy’s “Christian” character.

 Letta, who wants to facilitate citizenship for children of legal immigrants, has, too, played the fear card.
 In his party’s campaign, ads on buses, half the image depicts a serious-looking Letta with his one-word motto, “Choose,” with the other half featuring an ominous-looking image of Putin.
 Salvini and Berlusconi have both expressed admiration for the Russian leader.
 Meloni backs supplying arms so Ukraine can defend itself.

 With energy bills as much as 10 times higher than a year ago, how to save workers’ jobs ranks high among Italian voters’ worries.